section-engineering-education/engineering-education/content/articles/continuous-integration-and-deployment-of-pipelines-with-flask-docker-and-github-actions/index.md

 If otherwise, the pushed codes fail to build, another notification will be sent.
 So that the developer can fix the bugs and then re-commit the code.
 The continuous integration tool will then start building the code again.
 This is the reason why the continuous integration and deployment stages are still considered a waterfall model.

 ### Continuous integration and deployment with Github Actions
-Github Actions automate the build process whenever there is a push to the code repository.
+Github Actions automates the build process whenever there is a push to the code repository.
 This helps to reduce the problem of a manual building of the jobs and always notify if the build is not complete.
 This

 This follows a workflow using a different language package file.
 Earlier, we cloned a Python application built with the Flask framework.
 Therefore, the workflow that we are going to define will be for the Python package.